Balaji-nura9/first/readme.md

-## Hello, git from dev-jsm created conflict in adrian
+## Hello, git from super conflict in adrian

 from- johnny
 -hi iam addin this feacture branch